Astra

 “You’re certain your man can win?” the prince inquired lightly as he reached for a scone.
 “The people will enjoy a public spectacle nonetheless, but if this goes badly, that young soldier may find himself facing the end of his career.”

 “Conrad will win.”
 Astra had full confidence in her protégé.
 There was a hint of wickedness in her smile as she picked up her teacup and said cheerfully, “Please come and see it for yourself, your highness.
-You may be surprised.”
+You might be surprised.”

 Grinning, Astra drained her tea as she corrected herself.
 “No, you will definitely be surprised.”